carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 Jon
 and I made in case they want example and explanations of twarc utilities.

 The twarc1 utils folder:
 https://github.com/DocNow/twarc/tree/main/utils
-We will download at part of installation.
+We downloaded as part of installation.

+## Tweets vs. retweets

 Looking at our csv, there's a LOT of retweets here (a tweet that starts with a RT).
 We can run a Tweets vs. retweets (as a graph?)

-- Start running utils:
-  - Tweets vs. retweets

 Originals vs. retweets is such a good metric to have, we should add it to our workflow: